 Audits of this program and UTA compliance may be conducted by the UDOT State Safety Oversight Program Manager, FTA, and FRA.
 UTA Management, and Safety Administrators may make announced or unannounced visits of job sites, work limits, or any other rail related work area.
-Such visits are audits and are to be tracked using the On-Track Safety Spot Check form.
-Up to date versions of this form are available electronically from UTA MOW and Safety Departments.
+Such visits are audits and are to be tracked using the On-Track Safety Spot Check form, available as ERROR!
+REFERENCE SOURCE NOT FOUND.
+ERROR!
+REFERENCE SOURCE NOT FOUND. of this program.
+Updated versions of this form are available electronically from UTA MOW and Safety Departments.
 Additionally, various other oversight activities, such as efficiency checks, are conducted as outlined in UTA's various CFR 217 plans for MOW and FrontRunner periodic oversight.